SamroodAli/weather-app/README.md

-# TO DO List project
+# Weather App
-  A todo list app built using Web APIs and webpack to bundle modules.
+  A Weather app built using Web APIs and webpack to bundle modules.
 ## Built With
 - CSS Bootstrap
 - Javascript